lijinhan21/lijinhan21.github.io/_pages/about.md

 ---

 Hi!
 I am Jinhan Li(李谨菡), a third-year undergraduate student majoring in Computer Science and Technology at [IIIS](https://iiis.tsinghua.edu.cn/en/), [Tsinghua](https://www.tsinghua.edu.cn/en/) (a.k.a.
 [Yao Class](https://iiis.tsinghua.edu.cn/en/yaoclass/), directed by [Andrew Chi-Chih Yao](https://iiis.tsinghua.edu.cn/yao/)).

+Currently, my research interests center on reinforcement learning, robotics, and the use of AI for social good.
+I'm intrigued by the rapid expansion of AI, but I also care deeply about where the path leads us and how these technologies affect society.
+I'm enthusiastic about using AI to solve actual real-world problems, such as creating robots that can be reliable companions for human, in the hope that my work can contribute to making a better society.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.